10 Best Hot Desk Booking Software List

 Just how common is hybrid working?

-As the global pandemic continues its ebb and flow, hybrid working has risen as the go-to workplace model of the times.
+Following the global pandemic, hybrid working has risen as the go-to workplace model of the times.
 Wondering just how common it is?
 Here are some interesting hybrid work stats:

 - 80% of survey respondents expect to work from home a minimum of 3 times per week